Edit

 Create a STAC Collection to organize your data

-All data managed in Microsoft Planetary Computer Pro is organized into groupings conforming to the STAC Collection standard.
+All data managed in Microsoft Planetary Computer Pro is organized into groupings that conform to the STAC Collection standard.

-To create a new STAC Collection, open the GeoCatalog web interface by clicking on the GeoCatalog URI link on the Resource overview page in the Azure Portal.
+To create a new STAC Collection, open the GeoCatalog web interface by selecting the GeoCatalog URI link on the Resource overview page in the Azure portal.
 After opening the web interface, select the Create collection button:

 Screenshot of the Create collection button in the GeoCatalog web interface.

-More details setting up your STAC collection can be found in the Create Collection from the Web Interface and Create Collection from the API quickstarts.
+For more information about setting up your STAC collection, see the Create Collection from the Web Interface and Create Collection from the API quickstarts.

 Ingestion is the process of copying your data from an external data store to your GeoCatalog resource and cataloging it.
-Data that isn't in a cloud-optimized format is converted into cloud-optimized format during ingestion.
+During ingestion, the process converts data that isn't in a cloud-optimized format into a cloud-optimized format.

-The recommended and most secure method for ingesting data is to have the data stored in Azure Blob Storage and for you to provide read access to Blob Storage container using Managed Identity.
+The recommended and most secure method for ingesting data is to store the data in Azure Blob Storage and provide read access to the Blob Storage container by using Managed Identity.

 Warning